-Within the industry, architectural fees for full services (all phases, start to finish) commonly range from 9% to 12% of the established or estimated construction cost for new construction and in some cases extend up to 15% for renovation projects.
+Within the industry, architectural fees for full services (all phases, start to finish) commonly range from 9% to 12% of the established or estimated construction cost for new construction and in some cases can extend up to 15% for renovation projects.
 However, the degree of service and time committed for each project is different.
 Some projects have been completed for lesser amounts, on rare occasions, more.
-Regardless of the degree of design service provided, our firm strongly encourages our clients to involve the architect in the construction process.
+Regardless of the degree of design service provided, our firm requires our clients to involve the architect in the construction process with rare exceptions.